 Creating Compliant Documents

 PDFs are the preferred format for all digital documents distributed online.
 The easiest way to create compliant PDFs is to export directly from Microsoft Word.
+Visit the Testing PDF Documents for Accessibility page for more information on scanning PDF documents.

 The accessibility of your final PDF heavily depends on the source Word document.
 Use proper heading styles, alt text for images, and clear table structures in Word before exporting to PDF.